gau-nernst/llm-rl/README.md

 Reward | Response from the environment to the agent.
 Only depends on **current state, current action, and next state**.
 It can be simplified to only depend on current state, or current state and current action.
 Return | Cumulative reward over a trajectory.
 The agent's goal is to maximize this.
 For infinite-horizon, we can include a discount factor.
 Expected return | Since policy and transition can be stochastic, trajectory is stochastic as well.
 Hence, expected return is computed over the distribution of trajectories.
 The **optimal policy** maximizes expected return.
+Q-function | (aka Action-value function) Expected return at a particular state **and taking a particular action**, following a particular policy. **Optimal action** corresponds to optimal Q-function.
-Value function | Expected return at a particular state, following a particular policy. **Action-value function** (or Q-function) additionally conditioned on a particular (current) action.
-It follows that Value function is expected value of Action-value function over policy (action distribution). **Optimal action** corresponds to optimal Q-function.
+Value function | Expected return at a particular state, following a particular policy.
+It follows that Value function is expected value of Q-function over action distribution (policy at current state).
 Advantage function | The difference between Q-function and Value function i.e. Q - V -> how much a particular action is better than average, given a policy.

 ## Model-free vs Model-based